-The Walking Liberty Fifty Cent Piece is regarded by many coin collectors as one of the most beautiful silver coins ever produced for circulation in the U. S. It is one of the few U.S. coins to have its obverse design appear again on a modern coin - that being the popular Silver American Eagle.
+The Half Dollar Walking Liberty is regarded by many coin collectors as one of the most beautiful silver coins ever produced for circulation in the U. S. It is one of the few U.S. coins to have its obverse design appear again on a modern coin - that being the popular Silver American Eagle.

 Designed by Adolph A. Weinman, a total of three U. S. Mints were involved in the production of approximately 485,395,000 silver half dollars from 1916 thru 1947 with some exceptions.

 coin features the image of Lady Liberty striding toward a rising

 sun, draped elegantly in an American flag holding both laurel

 branches to represent military power and oak branches to

 represent civil glory.